splunk/public-o11y-docs/gdi/opentelemetry/components.rst

 * :ref:`Processors <collector-components-processors>`: Perform operations on data before it's exported.
 For example, filtering.
 * :ref:`Exporters <collector-components-exporters>`: Send data to one or more backends or destinations.
 * :ref:`Extensions <collector-components-extensions>`: Extend the capabilities of the Collector.
-* :ref:`Connectors <collector-components-connectors>`: Sending telemetry data between different collector pipelines.
+* :ref:`Connectors <collector-components-connectors>`: Send telemetry data between different collector pipelines.

 You can activate components by configuring :ref:`service pipelines <otel-data-processing>` in the Collector configuration.
 See :ref:`otel-configuration` to learn how to define multiple instances of components as well as their pipelines.